SensehacK/swift-sense/README.md

 - Generic Network
     This has been added so far in `Webservice.swift` which takes care of basic error handling and making network requests.

+- Swift Combine Network
+    This is available for iOS 13+ using Swift Combine framework option.

 ## Planned Features